JacobKerames/JacobKerames/README.md

 :computer: **`Computer Science Student (Aspiring Software Engineer/Apple Developer)`**

-I find enjoyment from solving problems and creating ideas through code.
 At CSU Global, I am completing my senior year to earn a bachelor's degree in computer science.
 I have created multiple projects in Java and Python and am familiar with other languages including Swift, JavaScript, HTML, and CSS.
 One project I am currently developing is an independent Apple Watch application, which implements machine learning and multipeer connectivity.
-Some of my relevant technical skills include knowledge of computer architecture, data structures, databases, shell, and web services.

   <p align="left">
     <a href="https://www.linkedin.com/in/jacob-kerames/">